GabiK-bat/BatCam/index.md

 ```

 ### Creating 6-second-long video snips based on light barrier registrations
 The following Python code allows post-processing the full-night video recordings, creating short video snips for each bat pass registered by the infared light barrier.
 The length of the video snips can be set by the user (default=3 seconds before and after registered event) and the file names contain the date and time of the event and the direction of the bat pass (in or out).
+Note that this will require the moviepy library, which can be found here https://zulko.github.io/moviepy/install.html.

 ```python
 import numpy as np